-You already know the statistics.
 75% of CEOs believe a fellow CEO will be fired over a failed AI implementation.
+The pressure is real, but the pressure is not the problem.
+The problem is that most leadership teams were built for a world that no longer exists.
 62% say their boards are actively demanding measurable AI outcomes.
 56% admit their competitors have a stronger AI strategy than they do.

 You have read these numbers before.
 But have you sat with what they actually mean for the people around you?